Specificity of the French primary school

-Primary school welcomes children from age 6 to 11.
-The child starts CP (preparatory course) on September the year of his or her sixth birthday.
+Elementary school welcomes children from age 6 to 11.
+The children enter the CP (1st year) on September the year of his or her sixth birthday.

 It is during this period that children learn how to read, write and basic of mathematics.
 Scientific education related to children’s centres of interests, entitled Discovering the World in official programmes, is provided as early as cycle 2.
 From cycle 3, this course becomes more precise and expands to France and the world thanks to history lessons, geography, science and technology.
 Sports and artistic education are also provided from preparatory course CP.